rgeraldes24/solc/docs/analysing-compilation-output.rst

 generated-sources,generated-sources-runtime``.

 Similarly, the optimized assembly can be obtained with the command: ``hypc --optimize --asm contract.hyp``.
-Often times, it is interesting to see if two different sources in Solidity result in the same optimized code.
+Often times, it is interesting to see if two different sources in Hyperion result in the same optimized code.
 For example, to see if the expressions ``(a * b) / c``, ``a * b / c`` generates the same bytecode.
 This can be easily done by taking a ``diff`` of the corresponding assembly output, after potentially stripping comments that reference the source locations.